-For your MPhil or PhD to be considered a success, you will be expected to solve a research problem that will ultimately earn you a degree, i.e. you must discover something new, some scientific fact that was not previously known.
-You and your Principal Supervisor should therefore agree on a relevant project for you to work on that aims to answer an important question in your field of research.
+To successfully obtain your MPhil or PhD degree, you are expected to discover some previously unknown scientific fact, thereby advancing knowledge in your specific research area.
+You and your Principal Supervisor should therefore agree on a relevant project for you to work on that aims to answer an important question(s) in your chosen field of research.

-Your project should align with the wider interests of your lab and certainly in the early part of your study, you will rely on help and support from your Principal Supervisor and colleagues to learn much of the expertise you will need to make progress.
-However, you are responsible for the progress of your project and this will entail learning to balance experimental work at the bench with analysis of results, literature surveys and planning the next step.
+Your project should align with the wider interests of your research group and certainly in the early part of your study, you will rely on help and support from your Principal Supervisor and colleagues to learn much of the expertise you will need to make progress.
+However, you are responsible for the progress of your project, and this will entail developing skills in experimental design, project & time management, and learning to balance experimental work with analysis of results, literature surveys and planning the next step.
 You will also need to balance a focus on your own project with informing yourself about the larger world of science through reading scientific journals and attending seminars and conferences.
 The whole process will teach you not only how to perform techniques but will also provide you with the invaluable skill of logical thinking that should serve you well in the future.